awslabs/aws-well-architected-labs/content/Performance Efficiency/100_Labs/100_Monitoring_Windows_EC2_CloudWatch/_index.md

 ## Introduction

 This hands-on lab will guide you through creating an Amazon EC2 instance for Windows and then configuring a Amazon CloudWatch Dashboard to get aggregated views of the health and performance information for that instance.
-This lab should enables you to quickly get started with monitoring, explore account and resource-based view of metrics and alarms.
+This lab should enables you to quickly get started with CloudWatch monitoring and explore account and resource-based views of metrics.
 You can find more best practices by reading the [Performance Efficiency Pillar of the AWS Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/performance-efficiency-pillar/welcome.html).
 The skills you learn will help you secure your workloads in alignment with the [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected/).

 ## Goals